ResetSmith/ResetSmith.github.io/content/posts/wordpress/lamp_22/index.md

 mysql_secure_installation
 ```

 You will be prompted through a series of questions, the first should be if you would like to enforce password strength requirements (I recommend yes).
-Next you will be prompted to define a 'root' password, make sure you copy this down you will most likely need it in the future.
+Next you will be prompted to define a 'root' password, make sure you copy this down you will most likely need it in the future (not this tutorial but in general).
 After you set the password you will be asked to remove anonymous users, you should.
 You should also disallow remote root logins, and finally go ahead and reload the privilege tables when prompted which updates the currently logged in accounts to match the new settings.

-After that we'll be done with MySql for now.
+After that we are done with MySql for now.

 ### Installing PHP

 The final piece of our LAMP server is the 'P', for PHP.
 PHP is a programming scripting language that WordPress and many other web applications are built on.
-Since this tutorial is about getting WordPress installed we'll be installing PHP and some necessary add-ons for WordPress.
+Since this tutorial is about getting WordPress installed we'll be installing PHP and some additional necessary add-ons for WordPress.

 ```
 sudo apt install php php-mysql php-curl php-gd php-mbstring php-xml php-xmlrpc php-soap php-intl php-zip
 ```

 These are some of the commonly needed PHP extensions for WordPress.
-It's possible that you may need other or additional extensions for particular WordPress plugins, make sure to check your documentation.
+It's possible that you may need other extensions for particular WordPress plugins, make sure to check your documentation.

 ---

 ## Configuring the LAMP apps

 Now that the we have all the necessary applications installed for our LAMP stack, we need to complete configuring them for serving up a WordPress website.
-In order to complete these steps you will want to have a URL already registered, and the DNS for that URL pointing to our DigitalOcean droplet.
+In order to complete these steps you will want to have a URL already registered (a website name like resettech.net, or www.google.com), and the DNS for that URL pointing to our DigitalOcean droplet.
 From here on out the URL will be referred to as the FQDN (fully qualified domain name).

 ### Configuring the MySql database

 The first thing we will do is setup a MySql database for WordPress and then create a user for WordPress to use to access that database.
 In this section there are three variables that you will need to determine, the name of the database, the username you want for the database user, and then what password do you want for that user.
 I will be using the WordPress defaults (except for the password which I will make up) for the variables here, but you may want to update them to something else depending on your use case.
 In this example and future documentation we'll assume the MySql database is named 'wordpress', the database user is 'wp_user', and the password is 'NotMyPassword123'.

-Connect to your server via SSH or the Droplet Console, and then connect to the MySql app by typing in
+From your server terminal connect to the MySql application by typing in
 ```
 sudo mysql -u root
 ```
 If you are prompted for a password, it is looking for your Ubuntu 'Sudo' password.

-This will create a database in MySql named 'wordpress' and then set the Character Set and Collate options to utf8 which is what WordPress needs.
+Next we will create a database in MySql named 'wordpress' and then set the Character Set and Collate options to utf8 which is what WordPress needs.
 ```
 CREATE DATABASE wordpress DEFAULT CHARACTER SET utf8 COLLATE utf8_unicode_ci;
 ```